 The welfare of the individual is paramount.
+See Appendix A (TCG process for dealing with a disclosure).
 Do remember that they have chosen you, the place and the time at which to tell you.
 The following principles must therefore be followed:

-- If a player tells you that abuse is taking place, acknowledge this, take it seriously and listen to the player.
-It is important not to ask too many or leading questions, but if you do, ask open questions. - Write down the details in the players own words including dates. - Try to reassure the player. - Explain to the player that you may have a legal obligation to pass this information on, to protect both them and possibly other members of the family and public. - Get help and pass on the details and your record to the relevant Safeguarding Officer who will treat the information with the utmost confidence the "need to know" principle will be employed.
-It is their responsibility to decide what further action should take place. - Keep the player informed of what you have done and what will happen next. - Get help for yourself if you feel upset by any disclosure.
+- If a student tells you that abuse is taking place, acknowledged this, take it seriously and listen to the student.
+It is important not to ask too many or leading questions, but if you do, ask open questions. - Write down the details in the student's own words including dates. - Try to reassure the student. - Explain to the student that you may have a legal obligation to pass this information on, to protect both them and possibly other members of the family and public. - Get help and pass on the details and your record to the relevant Safeguarding Officer who will treat the information with the utmost confidence the "need to know" principle will be employed.
+It is their responsibility to decide what further action should take place. - Keep the student informed of what you have done and what will happen next. - Get help for yourself if you feel upset by any disclosure.